magento/devdocs/guides/v2.0/mtf/mtf_entities/mtf_block.md

 ## Renders {#mtf_block_render}

 Renders help to unify a polymorphic behavior of the block.
-In other words, when you want to handle one function (for example, "Add to Cart") under object (for example, product), which behavior differs depending on the type of the object (bundle or simple product), you can create a separate class for each type and call the corresponding class using render.
+If you want to test a functionality of the object, which behavior differs depending on the type of the object, you can create a separate class for each type and call the corresponding class using render.

 ### How to use renders {#mtf_block_render_handl}

-**Use case**: We want to test the "Add to cart" function.
+**Use case**: We want to test the "Add to cart" functionality.
 To add different types of products we need to configure each type in a different way.
 For the configuration we need options of the type, which we want to configure.
 We can use render to get product options.
 Render will specify which class to use for specific type of product.

 Let's see the `CatalogProductView.xml `page.
 For the better readability we reduced a list of blocks to one block.